 The Juris Doctoris/Master of Business Administration (JD/MBA) dual degree offers a strong and complementary skill set to those looking to do work in the areas of corporate law, investment banking, corporate finance and marketing, among others.

 The program generally takes four years, which is one less than it would take if the two degrees were completed separately.
 Students take both the LSAT and GMAT for admission and complete the required curriculum associated with each respective degree.
 The equivalent of five semesters (77 credits) are spent in the Law School, and three (51 credits) are spent in Olin Business School.
 Students who start in only one program are welcome to apply to the other and begin the dual degree during their second year.

 Many JD/MBA students also participate in one or more of the law school's clinical programs, including the New York Regulatory and Business Externship, the Entrepreneurship and Intellectual Property Clinic, and the Corporate Judicial Externship.

 The JD/MBA Association — a student group shared between the two schools — exists to facilitate the process of obtaining both degrees and to serve as a platform for interdisciplinary communication between the two schools.
 The society sponsors activities throughout the year, including panel discussions with alumni and practicing professionals, informational sessions about career and class choices, and other practice-specific activities.

 St. Louis, MO 63130-4899

-The JD/MBA program was founded because there is significant need for business knowledge in the practice of law and knowledge of legal basics in the corporate world.
+The JD/MBA program was founded because there is significant need for business knowledge in the practice of law and for the knowledge of legal basics in the corporate world.
 The degrees are obtained from the School of Law and Olin Business School.
-The program generally takes four years (128 credit hours) to complete.
-JD/MBA students pursue a variety of careers, including:
+The program generally takes four years (128 credit units) to complete.
+JD/MBA students pursue a variety of careers, including the following:

 - Corporate law